mamans86/picoman/README.md

 # Picoman Theme for TCExam #
 Mobile First Design TCExam Theme built on top Pico.css (https://picocss.com) This theme only make changes view on Public area.
-The Admin theme use the default theme of TCExam.
+For a while the Admin theme use the default theme of TCExam.
 Maybe if any spare time available i will create the admin theme too.
 ## Features ##
 1. Mobile First Design, Responsive, make TCExam more user friendly on small Device
 2. Bootstrap like user interface